Antabuse Antabuse (Disulfiram) is a medication that some people in recovery take to help them…

 Alcohol Detox at Home: Concierge level of Care

-EHD offers a fully immersive model of care for the person experiencing moderate to severe alcohol withdrawal.
+Executive Home Detox offers a fully immersive model of care for the person experiencing moderate to severe alcohol withdrawal.
 A qualified registered nurse stays with the person throughout the medical detox process.
 The nurse’s focus is on safety, comfort and privacy.
-This nurse monitors the vital signs of the patient including Blood Pressure, Pulse, Respirations and Oxygen Saturation.
+The nurse monitors the vital signs of the client including Blood Pressure, Pulse, Respirations and Oxygen Saturation.
 In addition the nurse continually monitors the comfort of the patient and medicates the patient with prescribed medication to assure the most comfortable alcohol withdrawal possible.
-Sleep and hydration is also monitored, assessed and treated on an ongoing and continual basis.
+Sleep and hydration is also monitored and assessed on an ongoing basis.

 Alcohol Detox at Home: Recovery coaching and Aftercare

-An “Alcohol Home Detox” is an effective and relatively comfortable treatment option for patients experiencing withdrawal from alcohol as long as there is adequate medical supervision in the home.
+An “Alcohol Detox at Home” is an effective and relatively comfortable treatment option for patients experiencing withdrawal from alcohol as long as there is adequate medical supervision in the home.